 Did you know that more than 10 percent of our team members have been with Eastwood Homes for more than 10 years?
-And nearly one quarter of our team has been with Eastwood for five years or longer!
+And nearly one-third of our team has been with Eastwood for five years or longer!

 We are quite proud of those statistics!
-They are even more impressive when you consider that our team has been growing at a steady rate, and nearly 25 percent of our employees started with us within the past year.
+They are even more impressive when you consider that our team has been growing at a steady rate, and 22 percent of our employees started with us within the past year.

 Still, the best way to understand why our team members stick around as long as they do is to ask them.
 So, we emailed some of our employees who have been here the longest and asked them exactly that, and here’s what they had to say:

-In July of this year, I will have been with Eastwood for 20 years.
-Eastwood's commitment to maintaining a quality product while also adjusting to the ever changing atmosphere of new home sales helps keep the building of the homes fresh.
+In July of this year, I will have been with Eastwood for 24 years.
+Eastwood's commitment to maintaining a quality product while also adjusting to the ever-changing atmosphere of new home sales helps keep the building of the homes fresh.
 Being a locally owned business is also a big deal.
 Seeing the owner involved weekly is encouraging to me as an employee.
-Support from the managerial staff helps getting answers to questions or direction toward resolving issues in the field quickly and that is a big plus.
+Support from the managerial staff helps get answers to questions or direction toward resolving issues in the field quickly and that is a big plus.

 There are numerous things I like about working at Eastwood Homes, however, the top of my list would include:

 A family atmosphere.
 There is no political infighting or backstabbing, but rather the opposite, there exists a camaraderie among employees, even across different divisions, and a willingness to contribute to the success of others.